Spiral: Spherical spirals

+Another family of spherical spirals is the rhumb lines or loxodromes, that project to straight lines on the Mercator projection.
+These are the trajectories traced by a ship traveling with constant bearing.
+Any loxodrome (except for the meridians and parallels) spirals infinitely around either pole, closer and closer each time, unlike a Clelia curve which maintains uniform spacing in colatitude.
+Under stereographic projection, a loxodrome projects to a logarithmic spiral in the plane.

 In nature

 The study of spirals in nature has a long history.
 Christopher Wren observed that many shells form a logarithmic spiral; Jan Swammerdam observed the common mathematical characteristics of a wide range of shells from Helix to Spirula; and Henry Nottidge Moseley described the mathematics of univalve shells.
 D’Arcy Wentworth Thompson's On Growth and Form gives extensive treatment to these spirals.
-He describes how shells are formed by rotating a closed curve around a fixed axis: the shape of the curve remains fixed but its size grows in a geometric progression.
+He describes how shells are formed by rotating a closed curve around a fixed axis: the shape of the curve remains fixed, but its size grows in a geometric progression.
 In some shells, such as Nautilus and ammonites, the generating curve revolves in a plane perpendicular to the axis and the shell will form a planar discoid shape.
 In others it follows a skew path forming a helico-spiral pattern.
 Thompson also studied spirals occurring in horns, teeth, claws and plants.